 Full of passion and pride regarding both their city and their sports teams, Bostonians revel at the chance to tell you how great their town is.
-The thing is, after you're there for a while, you'll tend to start agreeing with them!
 But this town has more to offer than world champion sports teams and the site of the world's best-known tea party.
 With over 16 million visitors per year, Boston ranks as one of the most visited cities in the United States.

 As the capital of the Commonwealth of Massachusetts, Boston embodies a distinct European feel which is evident in the city's culture.
 The city's role in the American Revolution has led to the nickname, the "Cradle of Liberty."
 Groups will be amazed at all the sights showcasing historical wonders around every corner.
 Once considered ultra-conservative, Boston has developed a progressive culture and attitude with a wonderful blend of stylish sophistication and historic New England charm.
 Historical buildings, parks and cemeteries are national landmarks, and the city boasts the birthplaces of many famous patriots, presidents and politicians.
-The city's architectural treasures include lovely brownstones and cobblestone streets, and gas-lamps light the way in many neighborhoods.
+The city's architectural treasures include lovely brownstones and cobblestone streets with gas-lamps lighting the way in many neighborhoods.

-Also referred to as the "Walking City", Boston is remarkably compact, all centered on the country's oldest public park, Boston Common.
-When it comes to nightlife, the modern-day Boston is home to several cafes, restaurants and historic pubs.
-Foodies can try local favorites, such as baked beans, cod and clam chowder.
-From amazing restaurants, to buzzing marketplaces and historical quaint, brownstone lined streets to big city entertainment, Boston lives up to its reputation as one of the most popular tourist destinations in the USA.
+Also referred to as the "Walking City", Boston is centered on the country's oldest public park, Boston Common.
+From amazing restaurants, to buzzing marketplaces and historical quaint, brownstone-lined streets and big city entertainment, Boston lives up to its reputation as one of the most popular tourist destinations in the USA.